7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 - Staying in roles or situations where you already feel competent

-Because being a beginner feels uncomfortable.
+Because being a beginner is uncomfortable.

 It often comes with: